opendistro-for-elasticsearch/sql/docs/user/interfaces/endpoint.rst

 Description
 -----------

-You can check out the translation of your query by explain endpoint.
+To translate your query, send it to explain endpoint.
 The explain output is Elasticsearch domain specific language (DSL) in JSON format.
-You can just copy and paste it to your Kibana console to run it against Elasticsearch directly.
+You can just copy and paste it to your console to run it against Elasticsearch directly.

 Example
 -------